-I only have one rule of thumb, and that's that residents (and military docs) should make Roth contributions and attendings should generally make traditional, tax-advantaged, but there are plenty of exceptions even to that rule.
-Others have touched on this question before, notably The Finance Buff, in perhaps his best ever column, who made The Case Against The Roth 401K and the Bogleheads in their Wiki Page on Traditional vs. Roth.
+I only have one rule of thumb, and that's that residents (and military docs) should make Roth contributions and attendings should generally make traditional, tax-advantaged contributions.
+But there are plenty of exceptions even to that rule.
+Others have touched on this question before, notably The Finance Buff, in perhaps his best ever column, who made The Case Against the Roth 401(k) and the Bogleheads in their Wiki Page on Traditional vs. Roth.

 Tax Diversification Is Useful

-Don't Forget The Backdoor Roth IRA
+Don't Forget the Backdoor Roth IRA

-Marginal Tax Rate At Contribution Vs Marginal Tax Rate At Withdrawal
+Marginal Tax Rate at Contribution vs. Marginal Tax Rate at Withdrawal

-Obviously, if you are saving taxes at 33% when you contribute money, and paying taxes at 33% when you withdraw money, then it doesn't matter which account you use.
-But thanks to the fact that not only are you likely to have a lower marginal rate in retirement, but also the fact that you contribute at your marginal rate and withdraw at your effective tax rate, most doctors in their peak earning years are going to be better off deferring taxes whenever possible.
-But there may be some other considerations.
+Obviously, if you are saving taxes at 35% when you contribute money and paying taxes at 35% when you withdraw money, then it doesn't matter which account you use.
+But thanks to the fact you are likely to have a lower marginal rate in retirement and the fact that you contribute at your marginal rate and withdraw at your effective tax rate, most doctors in their peak earning years are going to be better off deferring taxes whenever possible.

 Other Retirement Income

-If you expect a relatively high amount of taxable income in retirement besides 401K/IRA withdrawals, you may be more likely to want to pre-pay your taxes by making Roth contributions.
+If you expect a relatively high amount of taxable income in retirement besides 401(k)/IRA withdrawals, you may be more likely to want to pre-pay your taxes by making Roth contributions.
 The most common type of income is Social Security.
 For most retired professionals, 85% of their Social Security income will be taxable.
 Although individual circumstances vary, most will want to delay their Social Security to age 70, so this effect won't be seen in earlier retirement years.
 Other retirement income may include a spouse who continues to work, rental income from investment properties, income from taxable investing accounts, and pensions.
-The more of it you have, the higher the rate at which those 401K withdrawals will be taxed.
+The more of it you have, the higher the rate at which those 401(k) withdrawals will be taxed.

 Estate Planning Considerations

-There is no doubt that if you don't plan on spending the money in your retirement accounts and plan to give it to your heirs instead, that Roth contributions are very useful.
-The main reason is that Roth accounts don't have Required Minimum Distributions (RMDs) starting at age 70.
-If you take RMDs out of an account from age 70 until your death at age 90, the account is going to be a lot smaller than if you didn't have to take those.
+There is no doubt that if you don't plan on spending the money in your retirement accounts and plan to give it to your heirs instead, Roth contributions are very useful.
+The main reason is that Roth IRAs (although interestingly, not Roth 401(k)s) don't have Required Minimum Distributions (RMDs) starting at age 72.
+If you take RMDs out of an account from age 72 until your death at age 90, the account is going to be a lot smaller than if you didn't have to take those.
 Even if the money is still given to the heir, it will be a smaller amount without the tax-deferred growth available in the retirement account.

 If you would prefer to give your retirement account money to charities, you're probably better off with a tax-deferred account, since neither you nor the charity will have to pay taxes on that money at all.
 Of course, you don't get the usual tax deduction for the contribution if you use your never-taxed IRA money to make the donation.

-One of the best arguments against pre-paying your taxes by making Roth 401K contributions is that you don't know what the future holds.
+One of the best arguments against pre-paying your taxes by making Roth 401(k) contributions is that you don't know what the future holds.
 You can do Roth conversions in later years when your income may be lower.
 This might be due to cutting back on hours, getting paid less, taking unpaid maternity/paternity leave, doing a sabbatical, or early retirement years prior to taking Social Security.
-It's much better to do a Roth conversion at 10-25% than to make Roth contributions paying tax at 28% or more.
+It's much better to do a Roth conversion at 10%-22% than to make Roth contributions paying tax at 28% or more.

 Ability to Contribute More

-Very High Income Professionals
+Very High-Income Professionals